-Thanksgiving would not be the same without this traditional pumpkin pie, so if you have been missing out due to gluten-free restrictions, then this recipe will bring it back to your Thanksgiving table.
+Thanksgiving would not be the same without this traditional pumpkin pie, so if you have been missing out due to your gluten-free restrictions, then this recipe will help bring it back to your Thanksgiving table.
+I like to bake this sweet pie several times between Thanksgiving and Christmas, not only because it tastes so amazing, but all the flavours are cosy and warm.
+The perfect winter, festive dessert!

-My American father introduced pumpkin pie to me while we were living in Singapore to celebrate Thanksgiving or Christmas.
+My first taste of pumpkin pie was when my American father introduced pumpkin pie to me while we were living in Singapore to celebrate Thanksgiving or Christmas.
 Back then, I remember our friends questioning why pumpkin was in a dessert and while expecting a savoury flavour, they were always pleasantly surprised by the sweet and spiced flavour together with the buttery pie crust.
-Many years later, pumpkin pie is well-known in many countries.
-In fact, conveniently many sell tins of pumpkin pie filling to add to the pie crust.
-I prefer to make mine “homemade” and I believe it tastes better as the tin version is too sweet in my opinion.

-Besides the pumpkin pie filling, pumpkin pie seasoning is also hitting the shelves.
-If you do find it, remember to check the ingredients list for any gluten, otherwise making your own is very easy with spices that are probably already in your kitchen cupboards.
-I have included the recipe of my homemade blend below.
+Besides the pumpkin pie filling, pumpkin pie spice seasoning is also hitting the shelves in many countries.
+If you do happen to find it, remember to check the ingredients list for any gluten, otherwise making your own is very easy with spices that are probably already in your kitchen cupboards.
+Inspired to make your own?
+Then check to see if you have the following spices:

 For the gluten-free pie crust: